Pete Alonso Odds to Win Home Run Crown

 Pete Alonso Odds to Win MLB Home Run Crown

-Alonso slipped down the top five rankings, but his odds haven’t changed much.
-Oddsmakers seem confident Alonso is a good bet, though Judge is still by far the betting favorite.
+Alonso slipped down the top five rankings, and his odds have dipped quite a bit.
+Judge is by far the betting favorite, but you can get as much as 19-to-1 odds on Alonso to rally from way behind and take the crown.

 Check our most up-to-date odds on who will win the most regular-season home runs in 2022.